chrony compared to other programs

 server directive to enable the

-the server to send the client more accurate transmit timestamps (kernel or
+server to provide the client with more accurate transmit timestamps (kernel or

 preferably hardware).
 For example:

 server ntp.local minpoll 2 maxpoll 4 xleave

 When combined with local hardware timestamping, good network switches, and even shorter polling intervals, a sub-microsecond accuracy and stability of a few tens of nanoseconds might be possible.
 For example:

 server ntp.local minpoll 0 maxpoll 0 xleave hwtimestamp eth0